“There’s skiing in Maine?”

 Located behind Spruce Peak, Aurora offers glades, groomers, and steeps.
 It has something for everyone.
-This was one of my favourite peaks because you can get in some sweet little long runs on Aurora Peak.
-As we have already established I enjoy the lengthy runs from start to finish and there were a couple of nice ones here.
+Aurora was one of my favourite peaks because you can get in some sweet long runs on Aurora Peak.
+As we have already established, I enjoy the lengthy runs from start to finish and there were a couple of nice ones here.

 An adventure seeker’s playground, Oz offers mountainside dotted with trails, trees, and nature’s beauty.
 The glades here looked challenging and the names in this section of the resort cracked us up.
-Flying Monkey and Poppy are hilarious trail names.
+Flying Monkey and Poppy for instance.

 The biggest peak at Sunday River Resort, Jordan bowl is perfect for those who love long, scenic cruising over expansive glades.
 We only found Jordan Bowl on the last day there when it was snowing so hard that you could barely see as you skied down.
-It was fabulous and quickly became our favourite part of the mountain.
+This quickly became our favourite part of the mountain.